 The cavernous interior of the church is distinguished by an exceptionally broad nave.
 The fresco in the centre of the ceiling is a late work by Giovanni Battista Gaulli (1639-1709), better known as il Baciccia, and depicts the Triumph of the Order of St Francis (1707).

 The altarpiece in the sanctuary depicts the Martyrdom of St Philip and St James (1704).
 Thought to be the largest in Rome (14 m by 6.5 m), it is the work of Domenico Muratori (1661-1744).
 In the vault above the high altar is a painting of the Fallen Angels by Giovanni Odazzi (1663-1731).
 Steps in front of the sanctuary lead down to the confessio, where the relics of St James and St Philip are preserved.
-The crypt is also the location of the beautiful tomb of Raffaele della Rovere, brother of Sixtus IV and father of Julius II, who died in 1477.
+The crypt is also the location of the beautiful tomb of Raffaele della Rovere (brother of Pope Sixtus IV and father of Pope Julius II), who died in 1477.
 The tomb has been attributed to the sculptor Andrea Bregno (1418-1506).